Evangelical Lutheran Church in Lithuania: Lutheranism in the Grand Duchy

 A united reformed church organization in Lithuania's church province can be counted from the year 1557 at the Synod in Vilnius on December 14 of that year.
 From that year the Synod met regularly forming all the church provinces of The Grand Duchy of Lithuania, at first from two and later growing to six districts and representative district synods.
 It sent its representatives to the General Polish/Lithuanian Synods; however in its administration it was in fact a self-governing Church.
 The first Superintendent was Simonas Zacijus (Szymon Zacjusz, approx 1507–1591).

-In 1565 the anti- Trinitarian Lithuanian Brotherhood who rejected the learning of the Trinity separated from the church.
+In 1565 the anti-Trinitarian Lithuanian Brotherhood who rejected the doctrine of the Trinity separated from the church.

 The parish network covered nearly all of The Grand Duchy.
 Its district centers were Vilnius, Kedainai, Biržai, Slucke, Kojdanove and Zabludove later Izabeline.